Gobinath-Ganesan/Ticket-Management-System---Grpc/README.md

 ### Starting the client

 1. Within the _idistrsys_ folder start a CMD.
-2. For UDP, run the command : gradle client:run --args="udp localhost port-no"
+2. Run the command : gradle client:run --args="grpc localhost channle number"
-3. For AMQP, run the command : gradle client:run --args="amqp localhost queue-name"

-### RabbitMQ startup

-1. Invoke command prompt with Administrative privilege
-2. Navigate C:\Program Files\RabbitMQ Server\rabbitmq_server-3.8.3\(or the respective directory where it is installed)
-3. Run the command "rabbitmq-plugins enable rabbitmq_management"

 The _shared_ project is automatically included in the dependencies of the client and server.